Raducanu can become one of world’s most marketable athletes

 “She’s hugely in demand already but to follow that up with continued success in the majors in tennis will see her rapidly become one of the most marketable athletes on the planet.”

-With its global reach and equal exposure, tennis offers a road to riches for top female players with Japan’s Naomi Osaka earning $55 million, not including prize money, in the past year, according to Forbes magazine.
+With its global reach and equal exposure, tennis offers a road to riches for top female players with Japan’s Naomi Osaka earning $55 million (RM 228 million), not including prize money, in the past year, according to Forbes magazine.

 Of the world’s 10 highest-paid sportswomen, nine are tennis players.